jessewaites/piratebroadcast.github.io/_posts/2017-05-06-Sending-Responsive-Emails-In-Ruby-On-Rails.md

  <p>...So I could choose the one that closest met the needs of the Report Card.
 Second, they're almost the only game in town.
 There aren't a lot of other tools for this particular job.
 A key thing to know about is that responsive emails is a tricky process -- there are entire companies that build products around doing this, because each email client renders things differently, and GMail strips the style tags out of emails completely, so to find a single tool that deals with all of this for you is a great thing.
 So after looking at my options, Zurb it is.
 Onwards...</p>

-<p>In this feature, lets presume Users have_many ReportCards, and ReportCards belong_to Users.
+<p>In this feature, let's presume Users have_many ReportCards, and ReportCards belong_to Users.
 I used the Whenever gem and the Schedule.rb file to automatically generate these User ReportCards via a rake task without any user intervention on the last day of the month, every single month.</p>

-<p>Now lets talk about the data in these Report Cards.
-The data in the actual thing I built was, frankly, very complicated, but for this example lets keep it nice and simple...
-Lets say a Report has 30 "grades", for 30 days a month, each as the string datatype.
+<p>Now let's talk about the data in these Report Cards.
+The data in the actual thing I built was, frankly, very complicated, but for this example let's keep it nice and simple...
+Let's say a Report has 30 "grades", for 30 days a month, each as the string datatype.
 Each day the user can receive an A, B, C, D, or F (Why is there no E grade?
 I just realized that.
 Super weird.
 Anyways...)</p>

 <p>Now that I understand the data structure, I generate a Mailer in the rails app from the Rails console: